The Return on Investment Ratio Explained

 ROI serves as a returns ratio, allowing a business owner to calculate how efficiently the company uses its total asset base to generate sales.
 Total assets include all current assets such as cash, inventory, and accounts receivable in addition to fixed assets such as the plant buildings and equipment.

-If an investment doesn't have a good ROI, or if an investor or business owner has other opportunities available with a higher ROI, then calculating the ROI values on the different opportunities can instruct him or her as to which investments to choose for the best return.
+If an investment doesn't have a good ROI, or if an investor or business owner has other opportunities available with a higher ROI, then calculating the ROI values on the different opportunities can instruct them as to which investments to choose for the best return.

 Many analysts and investors like to use the ROI metric because of its versatility and simplicity.
 Essentially, it works as a quick gauge of an investment’s profitability, and it's very easy to calculate and interpret for a wide variety of investment types.